|

 Instructions

-• Melt the Chocolate: Bring the water to a boil in a saucepan.
+• Bring the water to a boil in a saucepan.
 Put the chocolate in a small bowl and pour the boiling water over it.
+Whisk until smooth, then set aside for 10 minutes to cool to lukewarm.

-• Combine Dry Ingredients: Combine the flour, baking soda, baking powder, and salt in a small bowl; whisk or stir to blend thoroughly.
+• Combine the flour, baking soda, baking powder, and salt in a small bowl; whisk or stir to blend thoroughly.

 baked chocolate loaf cake sliced

-• Decorate the Cake: Dust with powdered sugar, frost, or glaze.
+• Dust with powdered sugar, frost, or glaze.

 chocolate loaf cake with icing